Holland Tunnel fire: Ignition

 At 8:30 a.m. a truck carrying eighty 55-gallon (210 L) drums of carbon disulfide entered the southern tube at the New Jersey portal.
 The tunnel has two tubes, the southern one for eastbound traffic and the northern one for westbound traffic.
 At the time, it was forbidden to carry carbon disulfide through either tube.
 After the truck had traveled east for approximately 2900 ft in heavy traffic, one of the drums broke free of its restraints, fell onto the roadway and cracked open.
 Vapor released from the drum was ignited when it came into contact with a hot surface, probably a brake shoe or exhaust pipe.
 Carbon disulfide vapor ignites when raised to a temperature of 194 F, so it was considered highly flammable; moreover, it could be deadly if inhaled in large amounts.

 The truck came to rest in the left lane of the tunnel on a 0.25% downgrade and began to burn.
 Four trucks stopped on the right lane and also caught fire or were abandoned, and five more trucks caught fire slightly to the back of the carbon disulfide-carrying truck.
-The tunnel west of the fire became gridlocked with traffic; ultimately, 125 vehicles got stuck in the tube before it was closed.
+The tunnel west of the fire became gridlocked with traffic; ultimately, 125 vehicles became stuck in the tube before it was closed.